|Dombeya cacuminum - quite beautiful!|

 Near to our hotel was a small but beautifully designed shopping mall called The Garden Walk.
 Sadly most of the units were empty and boarded up but the landscaping and planting, mainly in containers was excellent.
 I hope it survives the recession.

 Opposite the hotel there was a chunk of wasteland colonised by a haze of tantalizing blue flowers that we could see from our third floor room.
 It was totally enclosed so I couldn't get in but I found a gap in the fence for this photograph.
-The blue is Limonium perezii, a sea lavender, native to California.
-The other small budded flowers are gazanias which later in the day opened with the sun's warmth to sheets of yellow and orange flowers.
+The blue is Limonium perezii, a sea lavender, native to California. (correction - naturalised in California but not a native) The other small budded flowers are gazanias which later in the day opened with the sun's warmth to sheets of yellow and orange flowers.